A moduli stack of tropical curves

 \subsection{Proof of Theorem \ref{thm_geometric}}

 The goal of this section is to prove Theorem \ref{thm_geometric}, i.e., that the stack $\calM_{g,n}^{\trop}$ introduced in Definition~\ref{def_modulistack} is a cone stack.
+In our proof we verify the axioms of a cone stack directly.
+An alternative approach via combinatorial cone stacks is sketched in Section \ref{sec:ccsc}.
 A priori this means that we need to show two things: \begin{itemize} \item The diagonal map $\Delta\mathrel{\mathop:}\calM_{g,n}^{\trop}\rightarrow \calM_{g,n}^{\trop}\times \calM_{g,n}^{\trop}$ is representable by cone spaces. \item There is a (automatically representable) morphism $U\rightarrow \calM_{g,n}^{\trop}$ from a cone complex $U$ that is surjective and strict. \end{itemize} Lemma \ref{lemma_diagonalrepresentable}, however, implies that we only need to find a cone complex $U$ together with a representable morphism $U\rightarrow\calM_{g,n}^{\trop}$ that is surjective and strict; the condition that the diagonal is representable by cone spaces then follows automatically.

+We will construct $U$ as a disjoint union of stacks $U_G = U_{(G,h,m)}$, for $G$ ranging over stable weighted graphs.
+Each $U_G$ is a ``rigidified'' moduli functor, for tropical curves $\Gamma$ {\em together with a particular morphism from $G$ to the dual graph of $\Gamma$}.
+This marking by $G$ ensures that $U_G$ is actually represented by a rational polyhedral cone.
+One may think of this in rough analogy with the choice of a tricanonical embedding (as in \cite{DeligneMumford_moduliofcurves}) or a Teichm\"uller level structure (as in \cite{AbramovichCortiVistoli}) to rigidify the moduli problem for smooth algebraic curves.

 Fix a stable weighted graph $(G,h,m)$ of genus $g$ with $n$ marked points.
 Consider the functor

 that associates to a rational polyhedral cone $\sigma$ the groupoid whose objects are pairs $(\Gamma, \phi)$ consisting of \begin{itemize} \item a tropical curve $\Gamma$ over $\sigma$ and \item a morphism $\phi\colon G\rightarrow\GG(\Gamma)$ of weighted, marked graphs. \end{itemize} An isomorphism between two such pairs $(\Gamma, \phi)$ and $(\Gamma',\phi')$ consists of an isomorphism $f\mathrel{\mathop:}\Gamma\xrightarrow{\sim}\Gamma'$ of tropical curves over $\sigma$ such that $\GG(f)\circ\phi=\phi'$.
 By Proposition~\ref{prop:cfg-stack}, the functor $U_G$ determines a stack over $(\RPCC,\tau_{face})$, also denoted by $U_G$, whose fiber over a rational polyhedral cone $\sigma$ is $U_G(\sigma)$.